Mafidyuz/audio-converse/README.md

 - **Qdrant Dashboard**: [http://localhost:6333](http://localhost:6333)

 ## Environment Variables
-- Create a `.env` file in the `chatbot` directory and add your OpenAI API key:
+- Create a `.env` file in the root directory of the project and add your OpenAI API key, as shown in the .env.example file:
   ```
   OPENAI_API_KEY=your_api_key
   ```

-- Additionally, create a `.env.example` file in the `chatbot` directory to provide an example of required environment variables.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any improvements or bug fixes.